C3 Student Organizes Black Lives Matter Protest

 by Pam Matusz, C3 Teacher

-I am proud of our graduating eighth grader, Heaven-Lee Hudson, for organizing a BLM march in her community of Penns Grove.
+I am proud of our graduating eighth-grader, Heaven-Lee Hudson, for organizing a BLM march in her community of Penns Grove.
 Heaven-Lee has been raised participating in and observing the peaceful protests organized by her father.
 So, when she felt the need to represent herself and her peers, it came naturally for her to organize her Youth March against police brutality.

 Heaven-Lee invited me to her march.
 The theme of ‘action over hashtags’ was prevalent in our classroom this year.
 During our weekly current-events Socratic seminars, students would discuss a wide array of topics that they chose to bring to class.
 Therefore, I had known that Heaven-Lee had followed many protests and that her father was an organizer.

-However, from the moment that she had given me the flyer that her and her cousin created for the Youth March until my drive home from the march itself, I was inspired and impressed.
+However, from the moment that she had given me the flyer that she and her cousin created for the Youth March until my drive home from the march itself, I was inspired and impressed.

 After marching with Heaven-Lee I asked her more specific questions for me to exemplify for future students.
 Heaven-Lee felt the call to organize a youth march because she was “seeing videos of police brutality and wanted to do something about it.”
-It’s the call to action part, the actual organization that impressed me so much.
+It’s the call to the action part, the actual organization that impressed me so much.
 At just 14 years old, Heaven-Lee wanted to do more than post on social media, she wanted to lead.
 She said that she called her dad and told him that she wanted to organize a peaceful protest, knowing that he could give her guidance.

 One of the most impressive things about Heaven-Lee’s march was the presence and cooperation of the local police and government officials.
 The town’s police chief had his department secure the walking route and several local officers marched in solidarity.
 Additionally, the Mayor of Penns Grove attended and spoke at the rally before the march.
 This level of organizing was beyond what I had imagined from someone her age, but Heaven-Lee once again explained that her dad reached out to the local police once she decided she wanted to lead this protest.